iOptron SkyTracker Pro Review

 If you’ve never experienced a tracked star photo before, you’re in for a real treat.
 Bright deep sky objects will now begin to take form as you collect images of 2-3 minutes or more with pin-point stars.
 The Milky Way becomes populated with several regions of active star formation and nebulosity.

 If capturing astrophotography images means traveling to a dark sky location, the iOptron SkyTracker Pro is a great solution.
 It’s small size and reliable performance are perfect for wide-angle nightscape photography.
-The photo above was captured using a Canon EOS Rebel T3i DSLR camera, with a Rokinon 14mm F/2.8 lens attached.
+The photo below was captured using a Canon EOS Rebel T3i DSLR camera, with a Rokinon 14mm F/2.8 lens attached.

 The Cygnus region of the Milky Way using the iOptron SkyTracker Pro with a wide-angle lens

 Those that like to travel and capture landscape photography images will now have the option of capturing beautiful long exposure images of the night sky.
-The SkyTracker takes up very little space in your camera bag, and is quick to assemble.
+The SkyTracker takes up very little space in your camera bag and is quick to assemble.

 Great for spontaneous imaging sessions